GyaviWalls/minimum-spanning-tree-saving/README.md

-# maximum-hamiltonian-path-saving
+# minimum spanning tree path saving
-A rudimentary particularly odd solution proposed for an nxn graph in attempt to compute the saved distance when the hamiltonian path is considered
+A rudimentary particularly odd solution proposed for an nxn graph in attempt to compute the saved distance when a minimum spanning tree is drawn from the structure

 ---